Cristian-Vieira/Web-Scraping-of-dollar-quotation-to-excel/README.md

  - This code uses Selenium to automate the Chrome browser.
 Make sure you have the Chrome WebDriver properly configured.
  - The dollar exchange rate is obtained from the Google search results page.
 It is possible that the page structure or the CSS class of the exchange rate element may change in the future, requiring an update to the code.
  - The dollar value will vary according to your location and Chrome browser settings.
+ - This is a lab project aimed at honing my skills, so there may be no updates